WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Signing a bad response can affect more users than simply serving a bad response, since a served response will only affect users who make a request while the bad version is live, while an attacker can forward a signed response until its signature expires.
-Authors should consider shorter signature expiration times than they use for cache expiration times.
+Publishers should consider shorter signature expiration times than they use for cache expiration times.

 Clients MAY also check the ["validityUrl"](#signature-validityurl) of an